Overhead Workstation

 • A worker should not exceed 33% of his or her capacity; otherwise, the risk of chronic fatigue increases.

-• Enclosed track cranes are up to three times easier to move than traditional bridge cranes.
+• Enclosed track crane are up to three times easier to move than traditional bridge cranes.

 • The design virtually eliminates dirt and dust from the rolling surface, thus reducing wear on the wheels of the trolley and end trucks.